daveKoala/blog/_pages/about.md

 author_profile: true
 ---

-Hello, I'm David Clare, an experienced developer dedicated to delivering practical, reliable solutions that help companies move faster and achieve more.
-My career spans decades of hands-on technical work, strategic leadership, and team development across high-stakes environments.
+An experienced developer and tech lead who believes the best software isn't built by following rigid rules—it's built by people who understand when to follow them, when to bend them, and when to throw them out entirely.

 ## My Professional Journey

-I have held roles ranging from Senior Developer to Senior Tech Lead at organizations like Accenture and Cirrus Connect.
-Whether I'm modernizing technology stacks, migrating complex infrastructures, or building resilient systems, my focus has always been on turning challenges into opportunities.
+Over the years, I've held roles from Senior Developer to Senior Tech Lead in high-stakes environments where clarity, speed, and reliability matter.
+Whether modernizing stacks, leading cross-functional teams, or building from scratch, my focus is always the same: make things work, keep them running, and help the team thrive.
 Key highlights include:

 - **Accenture (Senior Tech Lead & Developer):** Spearheading strategic planning, process optimization, and cross-functional collaboration to drive global projects.
 - **Cirrus Connect:** Leading the transition from legacy systems to modern, scalable architectures using Node.js, TypeScript, and cloud migrations.